 American-born Hawley Harvey Crippen (nicknamed “Peter”) was a mild-mannered, middle-aged doctor who made his living in London selling quack remedies.

-He was convicted and hanged in 1910 for poisoning his wife, Belle, dismembering her body and burying the remains in the coal cellar of their home before fleeing England with his younger and more attractive mistress, Ethel Le Neve, only to be arrested aboard ship while en route to North America.
+He was convicted and hanged in 1910 for poisoning his wife, Belle, dismembering her body and burying the remains in the coal cellar of their home at 39 Hilldrop Crescent in North London before fleeing England with his young attractive mistress (dressed as a boy), only to be arrested aboard ship while en route to North America.

 That Crippen caused his wife’s death, there is little doubt, but the movie wonders: Was it a deliberate act?
 At the end of the film, Crippen claims that he did not intend to kill Belle but accidentally gave her an overdose of a sedative he was using (without her knowledge or consent) to calm her aggressive nature.

-Similar claims have been made on his behalf by commentators on the case, but he never raised this claim at the trial.
+Similar claims have been made on behalf of the real Dr Crippen by commentators on the case, but he never raised this claim at the trial.

 Ethel Le Neve